Tracked price checks

 The honest bottom line

 This is one of the closest calls in the sub-$5,000 class, and the right answer is genuinely about priorities.
-The Apollo RFN Ares wins on the things you appreciate over years of ownership — a bigger battery and more range, a 24-month warranty, and a factory headlight that makes street-legalizing it realistic — which is why it earns the higher Score and a spot among our best value picks.
+The Apollo RFN Ares wins on the things you appreciate over years of ownership — a bigger battery and more range, a 24-month warranty, and a factory headlight that makes street-legalizing it realistic — which is why it lands level on the Score and earns a spot among our best value picks.
 The Talaria Sting MX5 Pro wins on the things you feel every ride — more speed, more power, less weight, and a lower price, backed by a more-established brand.
 Buy the Apollo for range, warranty, and road-readiness; buy the MX5 Pro for pace, punch, and price.
 Just remember both ship factory-limited and give up Sur-Ron's ecosystem for their value.

 FAQ